z-dickson/gender_gap_in_responsiveness_replication/readme.md

----
-title: "Replication for *The Gender Gap in Elite-Voter Responsiveness Online*"
+# "Replication for *The Gender Gap in Elite-Voter Responsiveness Online*"
-format: pdf
----

 ## Instructions